jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/2_Beam_Model.typ

 // rotation about z
 $ sum M_(i,z)^(A) = 0 $ <eq_90>

-The mathematical description can be extended to any number of dimensions, though more than three dimensions rarely makes sense in most cases.
+The mathematical description can be extended to any number of dimensions, though more than three dimensions rarely makes sense in most engineering cases.
-For a calculation in three dimensions, @eq_91[Equations] - @eq_96[] can be used.
+For a calculation in three dimensions, @eq_91 to @eq_96 can be used.
 Here, the force balance in the third dimension is added through @eq_93 and the moment balances in the two remaining rotation axes in @eq_94 and @eq_95.

 $ sum F_(i,x) = 0 $     <eq_91>